christopherudit-ctrl/My-First-Repo/README.md

 Screenshot taken showing merged status, collaborator approval, repo name, and username.

-Branch deleted automatically after merge.

 Public access:

 Verified repository is publicly accessible.

 Anyone with the link can view the merged changes.

-Accidentally deleted the branch didn't read the headings properly but screenshots are there as proof.
+Accidentally deleted the branch didn't read the headings properly but screenshots are there as proof. there might be a lot of missing parts , firts time using Github.